Bwc9876/menagerie/docs/content/pages/static_files.md

 # Images

-It's recommended to use the `.webp` format for images, support for auto-converting to this can come soon.
+It's recommended to use the `.webp` format for images.